 Many artists have tried to capture the distant, dry, tussock grass covered hills against the vast, blue skies.
 They attempted to replicate the sea of spectacular autumn colours amongst craggy rock formations.
-Nothing compares, and nowhere is there such an absence of motor traffic, of civilisation, untouched lands and a sense of freedom and vast open spaces.
+Nothing compares, and nowhere is there such an absence of motor traffic or civilisation - only untouched lands and a sense of freedom and vast open spaces.

 We are so lucky to cycle through this amazing place and experience the most scenic, most breathtaking and most unexpected sights this region has to offer.

 Evidence of trying to tame these lands over a long and rugged history is everywhere – old stone buildings, massive viaducts and dark tunnels, long-forgotten water races, gold mining relics and abandoned railway lines.
 It is not unlike being on a movie set!

 Besides the ‘farming gold’ (Merino sheep), actual gold once dominated these lands.
 After it was first discovered near Lawrence in 1861, thousands of hardy, reckless adventurers thought to seek their fortunes and even made the shantytown of Clyde New Zealand’s most populated town for a time.
 As we cycle along, you can’t help thinking what it must have been like back then in this unforgiving landscape, in extreme climates, floods, snowstorms, with many setbacks and triumphs.

 And when the gold ran out, it was the orchards and Merino sheep that thrived in the dry hill country bordering the trail.
 Miners stayed on after the gold rushes, starting businesses and farms, which eventually brought the railway – which has now become the Otago Rail Trail.